 Her producer Owen Bradley managed to craft smooth orchestra arrangements with strings and other instruments not typical of country recordings at that time.

-He also used backup vocals by the Jordanaires.
+Bradley also used backup vocals by the Jordanaires.
 Remember the Jordanaires?
-They were still singing background vocals for Elvis at the time.
-You could also hear pianist Floyd Cramer on her songs.
+They were also singing background vocals for Elvis at the time.
+You can hear pianist Floyd Cramer on her songs.

 Owen Bradley helped smooth her voice into the silky, torch song style for which she is famous.

 Enjoy the Patsy Cline songs as they are added to these pages in the future and especially enjoy the above video of my favorite song by Patsy Cline.

 This song was one she recorded on her last album on August 7th, 1962 called "Sentimentally Yours."

 Floyd Cramer played piano on many Patsy Cline records.
 Like to play like Floyd?
 Now's your chance to get serious about learning piano.
 Click the piano link below.

 "Tear Time" takes you through a feminine emotional experience and will touch your heart with the lyrics, "All it takes is the smallest thought of you...Then tear time starts crying all night through."
 Read more...